CharlieHimmelberg/CharlieHimmelberg.github.io/README.md

 And the answer seems to be "yes it can"

 That said, I don't think this is the place to experiment with html_widgets.
 I think that comes later.

+# Here I made some more edits to my website